Cambodian People's Party: Forerunner organizations and early history

 Nationalists in Cambodia, Vietnam and Laos held the belief that to successfully liberate themselves from France they needed to work together; the nationalists formed the supranational Indochinese Communist Party (ICP) to oppose the French in 1930.

 However, the triumph of the Japanese during the early stage of World War II crippled French rule and helped to nurture nationalism in all three Indochinese countries.
 Consequently, the idea of an Indochinese-wide party was submerged in the rhetoric of fierce nationalism.
 In Cambodia, growing nationalist sentiment and national pride married historical mistrust and fear of neighbouring countries, which turned out to be a stumbling block for the ICP.
 On 28 June 1951, the Cambodian nationalists who struggled to free Cambodia from French colonial rule split from the ICP to form the Kampuchean People's Revolutionary Party (KPRP).

 In 1955, the KPRP established a subsidiary party named the Pracheachon in order to run in the national election that year.
 The name of the party was changed to the Workers' Party of Kampuchea (WPK) on 28 September 1960 and then to the Communist Party of Kampuchea (CPK) in 1966.
 Members of the CPK moved the party's headquarters to Ratanakiri Province, where they were termed "Khmer Rouge" by Prince Norodom Sihanouk.

-Pen Sovan's leadership (1979–1981)
+Kampuchean People's Revolutionary Party (1979–1991)

-In early 1979, the Cambodian communists who overthrew the Khmer Rouge's regime to end the genocide held a congress.
+In 5 January 1979, the Cambodian communists who overthrew the Khmer Rouge's regime to end the genocide held a congress and established the Kampuchean People's Revolutionary Party.
 At this gathering, they declared themselves the true successors of the original KPRP founded in 1951 and labelled the congress as the Third Party Congress, thus not recognizing the 1963, 1975 and 1978 congresses of CPK as legitimate.
 The party considered 28 June 1951 as its founding date.
-A national committee led by Pen Sovan and Roh Samai was appointed by the Congress.
-The women's wing of the party, the National Association of Women for the Salvation of Kampuchea, was also established in 1979 with a vast national network of members that extended to the district level.

-The existence of the party was kept secret until its 4th congress in May 1981, when it appeared publicly and assumed the name KPRP.
-The name-change was stated to be carried out "to clearly distinguish it from the reactionary Pol Pot party and to underline and reassert the continuity of the party's best traditions".

-Heng Samrin's leadership (1981–1991)

-As of 1990, members of the Politburo were Heng Samrin (General Secretary), Chea Sim, Hun Sen, Chea Soth, Math Ly, Tea Banh, Men Sam An, Nguon Nhel, Sar Kheng, Bou Thang, Ney Pena, Say Chhum and alternate members included Sing Song, Sim Ka and Pol Saroeun.
-Members of the Secretariat were Heng Samrin, Say Phouthang, Bou Thang, Men Sam An and Sar Kheng.